Ajuvaitha/SNS---Nursing/README.md

 # 🏥 SNS Nursing Website

-A responsive and professionally designed nursing college website developed to represent academic programs, healthcare service, and institutional information in a structured and user-friendly format.
+A responsive and professionally designed nursing college website developed to represent academic programs, healthcare services, and institutional information in a structured and user-friendly format.

 ---